-Trying to convince a child to enjoy seafood can be like trying to teach a fish to… tango.
+Trying to convince a child to eat seafood can be like trying to teach a fish to… tango.
 Children are notoriously picky, making meal planning difficult when the parents are craving seafood.
-Meanwhile, to make the conundrum worse, seafood is an excellent source of Omega-3's, DHA, and other fatty acids crucial for children's developing nervous system, brain, and vision.
+Seafood is an excellent source of Omega-3's, DHA, and other fatty acids crucial for a child's developing nervous system, brain, and vision.
 In fact, children should eat seafood once or twice weekly to get the nutrition boost.

-If your child is the selective type, FultonFishMarket.com has your back.
-We've performed a full investigation into why many kids don't like seafood, strategies to develop their palates, and a few kid friendly seafood recipes to get you started.
-You'll find all the fresh seafood you need here on our site, with delivery right to your door.
+If your child is the selective type when it comes to what foods they eat, FultonFishMarket.com has your back.
+We've done a full investigation into why many kids don't like seafood, some strategies to help develop their palates, and a few kid-friendly seafood recipes to get you started.
+You'll find all the seafood you need from Fulton Fish Market, with delivery right to your door.

 Here are a few common reasons kids might not like seafood, along with strategies parents can use to change their minds: